Peter Cushing's Baron Frankenstein Takes A Turn For The Terrible....And Must Be Destroyed

 Anna and Karl suffer mercilessly, but no one seems to suffer more than the anguished Brandt.
 He has become another in a long line of "monsters" created by the Baron.

 The Torment of the Unlikely Frankenstein Monster

-In Frankenstein Must Be Destroyed, the "creation" is not really a monster.
+In Frankenstein Must Be Destroyed, the "creation" is not truly a monster.
 He is the victim of a medical procedure - a successful one.
-Brandt was saved from death by having his brain transplanted into a host body.
+Brandt found himself saved from death by having his brain transplanted into a host body.
 Sadly, his humanity is stripped from him even though he remains a human, a survivor of an experimental operation.
 Brandt is no monster, but what was done to him is monstrously cruel.

-The very human Brandt simply wishes to be reunited with his with his wife.
+The very human Brandt wishes for a reunion with his wife.
 Troubling the reunion is Brandt occupies another man's body.
-Trying to convince his wife he, "a stranger", is who is says he is remains a dubious and difficult task.
+Trying to convince his wife he, "a stranger," is who is says he remains a dubious and challenging task.

 The scene in which Brandt sneaks into his wife's bedroom is a painfully sad one.